Manage git connections in Gearset

 Pull requests are the code review process in GitHub.
 They provide a framework for any changes to be inspected, tested, commented on, and approved for release.
 Click on the Conversation, Commits, and Files changed tabs to see the information about this pull request.
 You'll see that the files changed is the same list as you saw earlier when looking through the commit history in your branch.

 This is the point where you would normally assign this change request to a colleague for review and approval, but in this case you're going to go ahead and approve it without review.
-This will cause GitHub to merge your new changes in the case-description branch (the new field) into the master branch to bring them both in sync.
+This will cause GitHub to merge your new changes in the case-description branch (the new field) into the main branch to bring them both in sync.

 Click Merge pull request and then Confirm merge

 Once it's merged, click Delete branch.
 This will remove your feature branch as it's no longer needed.
-Your changes have been collected in the master branch, and deleting old branches keeps the repository clean and easy to navigate.
+Your changes have been collected in the main branch, and deleting old branches keeps the repository clean and easy to navigate.
 You can always restore the branch at a later time if you need to.

 Deploying from git to your target org

-So far you've made a change in your source org, created a branch in GitHub and deployed the change into it, and merged the branch into master.
-Master is now totally up to date with your source org.
+So far you've made a change in your source org, created a branch in GitHub and deployed the change into it, and merged the branch into main.
+Main is now totally up to date with your source org.
 The final step is to deploy the new field from GitHub to your target org.
 This flow is exactly the same in Gearset as before, you're just going to use GitHub as the source and your target org as the target of the comparison.

 Select the 3 new items to deploy (this will include your previously undeployed custom field permissions for the DiscountRate field which you may as well deploy now to ensure that field has the correct settings)